CodeVenturers/.github/profile/README.md

 4. **Engage in Discussions:** Join our community discussions, ask questions, share your knowledge, and learn from others.
 We're here to help and learn together.

 5. **Attend Workshops and Events:** Keep an eye on our events calendar for workshops and webinars.
 These events are great opportunities to learn, network, and discuss the latest in AI and open source.

-## Code of Conduct

-To ensure a welcoming and inclusive environment for all, we have a [Code of Conduct](CODE_OF_CONDUCT.md) that all members are expected to follow.
-Please take the time to read it.

-## Contact

-If you have any questions or need assistance, feel free to reach out to us via our [contact page](https://codeventurers.org/contact).

-Thank you for joining CodeVenturers, and we look forward to collaborating with you to make a positive impact on open source and the field of artificial intelligence!
-Together, we can create a brighter future through the power of code and knowledge sharing.